cgruver/ocp-4-20-nested-containers/README.md

 In order to use this workspace, you need to apply some configuration changes to the default Dev Spaces install.

-__Note:__ There are three things that you must take into consideration before proceeding.
+__Note:__ There are two things that you must take into consideration before proceeding.

 1. Your cluster needs to be on OCP v4.20+